nanocurrency/nano-docs/docs/node-implementation/contributing.md

 ```

 - Currently using C++17 with Boost 1.70, at the time of writing C++20 is still not fully implemented by any of the major standards compliant compilers.
 It may be considered for inclusion no earlier than 2022 at which point Linux LTS versions should support it through the default repositories.
-There are known exceptions triggered when consume_future is called do not be alarmed when seeing this
+There are known exceptions triggered when `consume_future` is called do not be alarmed when seeing this.
 Areas of future improvement:
 - A lot of tests still use legacy blocks, any new ones should use state blocks.
 - Minimise heap allocation.
 This can lead to fragmentation which affects long running processes.